OriginsSRS/journal-issue-012/magdalena-chess.md

 ---

 Russian chess historian Pavle Bidev pointed out that the rules of chess likely originated from looking at other games, such as Iranian *Takht-ī Nard* (backgammon).
-One conclusion is that the origin of chess comes from a common ancestor created by people on Planet Earth.
+A rather certain conclusion is that the origin of chess comes from a common ancestor created by people on Planet Earth.
 Chess forerunners were likely common and widely varied, even after the Arabic adoption of *shratranj*.
 Boards, pieces, and rules vary, but since around 600 CE people around the world have all found some pleasure in playing one of the oldest games of all time: chess.

 ---

+###About the Author
 **[Melanie E Magdalena](www.knowyourorigins.org/team/magdalena.html)** is a passionate bilingual creator and developer searching to bridge gaps in society with technology and information by using her rich scientific and digital media background, complemented by studies in anthropology, earth science, and design strategy, with work experience in higher education.

 ---